alphasentaurii/alphasentaurii/_posts/2020-07-20-digdag-mysql-tutorial.md

 ---

 # Digdag MySQL Tutorial
 In this project, we'll create a digdag workflow that executes an embulk script for ingesting csv files to a MySQL database.
 We'll then write SQL queries to prepare and analyze the data.

 ## About Embulk and Digdag

 Embulk and Digdag are open source libraries for data ingestion and data pipeline orchestration, respectively.
 These libraries were invented at Treasure Data and are foundational to the Treasure Data product.

-Practicing MySQL queries using open source libraries Digdag and Embulk.
+The `Digdag` project demonstrates how to use `SQL queries` with `digdag` and `embulk` open source libraries for ingesting and analyzing data.
+We'll load a MySQL database from CSV files and perform data analysis using automated workflows with digdag via SQL queries.

 ![GitHub repo size](https://img.shields.io/github/repo-size/hakkeray/digdag)
 ![GitHub license](https://img.shields.io/github/license/hakkeray/digdag?color=black)

-The `Digdag` project demonstrates how to use `SQL queries` with `digdag` and `embulk` open source libraries for ingesting and analyzing data.
-We'll load a MySQL database from CSV files and perform data analysis using automated workflows with digdag via SQL queries.

 ## Prerequisites